What is CLL/SLLWhat is CLL/SLL

 Get useful tips and questions to ask your doctor that may help you make the right treatment decisions together.

 IMBRUVICA® By Your Side patient support program is not intended to provide medical advice, replace prescribed treatment plans, or provide treatment or case management services.
 Patients are advised to talk to their healthcare provider and treatment team about any medical decisions and concerns they may have.
-By Your Side Ambassadors are provided by Janssen Biotech, Inc. and Pharmacyclics LLC, an AbbVie Company, and do not work under the direction of your healthcare professional (HCP) or give medical advice.
+By Your Side Registered Nurses are provided by Janssen Biotech, Inc. and Pharmacyclics LLC, an AbbVie Company, and do not work under the direction of your healthcare professional (HCP) or give medical advice.
 They are trained to direct patients to their HCP for treatment-related advice, including further referrals.

 References: 1American Cancer Society.
 Key Statistics for Chronic Lymphocytic Leukemia.
-Revised January 12, 2023.
-Accessed May 9, 2023. https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/about/key-statistics.html 2SEER Cancer Stat Facts: Chronic Lymphocytic Leukemia (CLL).
-National Cancer Institute website.
-Accessed May 5, 2023. http://seer.cancer.gov/statfacts/html/clyl.html 3Leukemia and Lymphoma Society.
-The CLL Guide: Information for patients and caregivers.
-Chronic lymphocytic leukemia.
+Revised January 17, 2024.
+Accessed March 14, 2024. https://www.cancer.org/cancer/types/chronic-lymphocytic-leukemia/about/key-statistics.htmll 2SEER Cancer Stat Facts: Chronic Lymphocytic Leukemia (CLL).
+National Cancer Institute.
+Accessed March 14, 2024. https://seer.cancer.gov/statfacts/html/cllsll.html 3Leukemia and Lymphoma Society.
+Chronic Lymphocytic Leukemia.
 Published June 2021.
-Accessed May 9, 2023. https://www.lls.org/sites/default/files/2021-07/PS34_CLL_Booklet_2021.pdf 4American Cancer Society.
-Lymph nodes and cancer.
+Accessed March 14, 2024. https://www.lls.org/sites/default/files/2021-07/PS34_CLL_Booklet_2021.pdf 4American Cancer Society.
+Lymph Nodes and Cancer.
 Revised March 2, 2021.
-Accessed May 9, 2023. https://www.cancer.org/cancer/cancer-basics/lymph-nodes-and-cancer.html 5National Cancer Institute.
+Accessed March 14, 2024. https://www.cancer.org/cancer/cancer-basics/lymph-nodes-and-cancer.html 5National Cancer Institute.
 NCI dictionary of cancer terms.
-Accessed May 9, 2023. https://www.cancer.gov/publications/dictionaries/cancer-terms 6IMBRUVICA® (ibrutinib) Prescribing Information.
+Accessed March 14, 2024. https://www.cancer.gov/publications/dictionaries/cancer-terms 6IMBRUVICA® (ibrutinib) Prescribing Information.
 7Vernooij RWM, Willson M, Gagliardi AR.
 Characterizing patient-oriented tools that could be packaged with guidelines to promote self-management and guideline adoption: a meta-review.
 Implement Sci.
-2016;11(52):1-13. doi: 10.1186/s13012-016-0419-1 8National Institutes of Health.
+2016;11(52):1-13. doi:10.1186/s13012-016-0419-1 8National Institutes of Health.
 A Guide for Older People: Talking With Your Doctor.
-National Institute on Aging website.
+National Institute on Aging.
 Published December 2016.
-Accessed May 9, 2023. https://order.nia.nih.gov/sites/default/files/2017-07/TWYD_508.pdf
+Accessed March 14, 2024. https://order.nia.nih.gov/sites/default/files/2017-07/TWYD_508.pdf